People Writing Through Spring

 - join friends in making stuff up.

-Fall.
+Winter.
 As the days are shorter and we put our sweaters on, the view between worlds is thin.
 Maybe the outer world asks us to make plans, move quickly, build muscle, ambitions… and yet, and yet.
 Be gentle, don’t you think?
-Listen to the apples drop.
+Listen to the flakes drop.
 What you see– no one else sees like that.
 Tell it.

 Begin with a word, then another, another.
 Go with the stream of it and then you’ve made something that is yours and no one else.
 Pause.
 Write it again.
 Listen and read.
 And your writing grows, this way, influenced by what you hear from the class and your own sensibilities.
 Go to a place you saw someone suffer and put your poem there (a secret healing).